hkrishna439/DSA_Leetcode/HashMap/HashMap.md

 # 5. Intersection of Two Arrays II

 ### Sorting Both Arrays(Brute force)
-Another approach is to sort both arrays and use two pointers to find the common elements.
+Approach is to sort both arrays and use two pointers to find the common elements.
 This method does not require extra space but has a higher time complexity due to sorting.

 #### Steps:
 1. Sort both nums1 and nums2.